eernstg/dep-configured-imports/DEP-configured-imports.md

 Configurable import directives support `show` clauses, but not `hide` clauses.
-The construct to `show` is not an identifier, but a typed identifier, using the syntactic category `typeAliasBody`.
+The construct to `show` is not an identifier, but a typed identifier, using the syntactic category `typeAliasBody` for functions and similar constructs for variables, getters, and setters.
 The `uri` in the `import` production is replaced by `configuredUri` with the following grammar: